 “This kind of information will ensure the correct selection of wind turbines for specific deployment,” Pryor said, “and help ensure cost-efficient and dependable electricity generation from those turbines.”

-Knowing extreme wind speeds is key to turbine design for cost effectiveness, proper turbine selection and structural integrity on any given site, said the researchers.
+Knowing extreme wind speeds is key to turbine design for cost effectiveness, proper turbine selection, and structural integrity on any given site, said the researchers.
 Before, in many locations, extreme wind-load estimates on projects were uncertain due to limited on-site measurements.

-By the end of 2019, total global wind turbine installed capacity was more than 651 gigawatts (GW), according to the paper, thanks to 60 GW of recently built capacity – of which nearly 90% was placed onshore.
+By the end of 2019, the total global wind turbine installed capacity was more than 651 gigawatts (GW), according to the paper, thanks to 60 GW of recently built capacity – of which nearly 90% was placed onshore.
 “Thus, wind is now generating over 1,700 terawatt hours of electricity per year or about 7.5% of the global electricity supply,” Pryor said.